UPDATE: These 2021 events have been rescheduled to October 2022. Tickets on sale.

 Buy TICKETS Here

 Each of these shows will include a unique surprise line-up of friends performing and celebrating the legendary singer, songwriter and performer’s inimitable life and songs.
-Tickets for these four shows are available for pre-sale starting tomorrow with general on-sale this beginning this Friday, May 28.
-Full details can be found at YouGotGold.JohnPrine.com.
+Tickets for these four shows are on sale now.
 Additional “You Got Gold” events will be announced.

 All proceeds from the week will benefit the newly created 501c3, The Hello In There Foundation.
 The Prine family established the foundation to honor John’s memory.
 The work of the foundation will be inspired and guided by John’s simple song title, “Hello In There” and will aim to identify and collaborate with individuals and communities where people are marginalized, discriminated against or, for any reason, are otherwise forgotten.
 The foundation is pleased to share this year’s grant recipients are Nashville based non-profits Room In The Inn and Thistle Farms.